 One of the ways that I have been able to manage my time with such a large family and still manage to have dinner on the table is to do most of my cooking in batches of freezer meals.
-When our son had to begin a gluten-free diet, there were changes that I had to make to my usual freezer meal recipes to accommodate his new food sensitivities.
+When our son had to begin a gluten-free diet, I had to make changes to my usual freezer meal recipes to accommodate his new food sensitivities.

-There are certain considerations to be aware of when converting a regular freezer meal recipe to a gluten free one.
-I’m sure there are some that I have not considered here, but these are some that I have found when making freezer meals for my family.
+There are certain considerations to be aware of when converting a regular freezer meal recipe to a gluten-free one.
+I’m sure there are some that I have not considered here, but these are what works for me when making freezer meals for my family.

-For pasta, I prefer Tinkyada brand because it maintains its shape well and doesn’t seem to get as mushy as some other brands.
-The other trick I’ve found with pasta when it comes to gluten free freezer meals is to either cook it to just under what you normally would before including it in the freezer meal or to leave it uncooked and attach it to the bag and then cook it normally and add it on the day you serve the meal.
+For pasta, I prefer Tinkyada brand because it maintains its shape well and doesn’t seem to get as mushy like some other brands.
+The other trick I’ve found with pasta when it comes to gluten-free freezer meals is to either cook it to just under what you normally would before including it in the freezer meal or to leave it uncooked and attach it to the bag and then cook it normally and add it on the day you serve the meal.

-When I make freezer meals, I generally plan ahead and make one or two month’s worth of meals over one or two days.
+When I make freezer meals, I generally plan ahead and make one or two month’s worth of meals.
+This is done over one or two days.
 I often do it in a small group or with a friend.
-Just a week ago, my friend Christie and I made 110 freezer meals (55 each) over the course of two days.
+Just a week ago, my friend Christie and I made 110 freezer meals (55 each) in just over two days.
 I have it down to a system!
 You first need to plan it out, then need to get everything prepared, and finally, execute it on what I call The Big Day.
 It’s a lot of work, but so worth it!
 I love not having to think about what I’m going to make for supper for the next few months!

-There are some ingredients that seem to be very popular in freezer meal recipes that you need to be careful of when avoiding gluten.
+There are some ingredients that seem to be very popular in freezer meal recipes.
+However, you need to be careful when avoiding gluten.